celestialspring/Optics/GaussianBeamPropagation GUI/readme.md

 ## Scripts
 - `GaussianBeam.py`: Class containing functions used for building a beam propagation simulation.
-- `Singlelens_gaussianbeal.py`: An example script that uses the Class script to build a single lens beam propagation simulation.
+- `Singlelens_gaussianbeal.py`: An example script that uses the class GaussianBeamPropagation to build a single lens beam propagation simulation.
 ## Python libraries
 - numpy, matplotlib